stevebob/gridbugs/src/posts/modifying-entity-component-system-for-turn-based-games.md

 of actions and rules is a nightmare.

-To simplify this, I'm thinking about adding a hook to the turn-resolution loop that is called at each descrete point in (real) time as a turn is resolved.
+To simplify this, I'm thinking about adding a hook to the turn-resolution loop that is called at each discrete point in (real) time as a turn is resolved.
 It would allow some game logic to be invoked periodically to implement real-time mechanics.
 For example, it would take all the entities with a velocity, and update their position such that they move under their velocity.
 Sound familiar?
 I guess there's a place for **systems** in